 Bacon Street Youth and Family Services is committed to being a part of the solution to addressing this epidemic.
 Here are just a few ways we are currently addressing this concern:

 - REVIVE community member training’s are being conducted on a monthly basis, starting in July 2017.
-Contact our office for more details and to register for this FREE training.
+Contact our office for more details to learn more about this FREE training.

 - Treatment for adolescents and their families who are suffering with addiction.

 - Parent and family support groups for those who have someone they love who is suffering from opioid or other types of addiction.